UMWEDU/umw-careercenter-sync/_pages/career-center-employer-no-show-policy.md

 <strong>First No Show</strong>

 Your Handshake account will be blocked and you will be ineligible to activate your account or schedule additional on-campus interviews or register for employer events until an apology letter is submitted.
-In addition, the Career Center will contact your Academic Advisor to notify them of the missed interview or event.
+In addition, the Career Center will contact your academic advisor to notify them of the missed interview or event.

 <strong>To remove the hold from your account</strong>
 <ul>